Barneylyw/Bike-Aux/README.md

 <p align="center"><img width="50%" alt="Charger layout" src="https://github.com/user-attachments/assets/b3e4b6e0-11d6-4cef-83a3-665ef3ed3380" /></p>
 Image 16: charger board layout with the LEDs being all over the place 😅

-## PCB and parts
+### PCB and parts
-They are ordered from JLCPCB, Digikey, and Mouser, what I ordered can be found in the `orders` folder
+They are ordered from JLCPCB, Digikey, and Mouser; what I ordered can be found in the `orders` folder

+## Assembly and testing

+This section covers how I assemble and test different boards

+### Buzzer Board
+I spread the solder paste onto the board, and placed the parts onto where they are supposed to go

-## Current status
+### Current status
-Waiting for them to arrive; then I'll assemble them and test them
+Parts have arrived; then I am currently assembling them and testing them

 Testing, board holders, and mechanical integration coming soon...